craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Spells/The Axioms, Theories, and Philosophies of Mages of the First Century.md

 > In the creation of an effect of Weave Arcane, there are only so many things a mortal can perform.
 >
-> The first is a properly attuned Focus by which one
+> 1. An attuned material focus one uses to gather *fila*.
+> 2. An auditory focus one uses to harmonize *fila*.
+> 3. A physical pattern one uses to

-Though the text itself does not mention any "component", popular parlance refers to these three "things a mortal can perform" as Components, and thus the theory gains it's name.
+Though the text itself does not mention any "component", popular parlance refers to these three "things a mortal can perform" as Components, and thus the theory gains its name.

 ## The Theory of Enchantment